reedlex98/palladris-coded-mockup-prototype/README.md

 ## Run in the browser

-You just need a modern browser with Javascript features enable if you want to run this app.
+You just need a modern browser with Javascript features enabled if you want to run this app.
 If you have those requirements, just [click right here][1] and then you will be running the app.

 ## Run Locally